 Enrol on the English Support Pages on Blackboard The English Support site on Blackboard contains resources to help you with all aspects of language development, including punctuation.
-You will find a link to Blackboard on the university's Spelling Consult books and other resources and Grammar page.
-The Students' Guide to Writing is a useful resource if you want to improve your confidence with punctuation.
+If you have activated your university account, you can click on the English Language Support tile via the Student Hub.
+Consult books and other resources The Students' Guide to Writing is a useful resource if you want to improve your confidence with punctuation.
 Do some analytical reading specifically to develop your awareness of punctuation.
 One of the best ways to master commas is to encounter and study them in their natural setting-in books, journals and online articles.
 Set some time aside to study passages of English academic writing, and observe how writers create pauses, lists and separation of phrases using commas.
 Proof-read Check and proof-read your work, and try to make sure you are using commas where they are needed.